wumpyproject/.github/profile/README.md

 ## Contributing

-Take a look at the specific contributing guide depending on what part of the project you wish to contribute to.
-The `wumpy` is a monorepository that holds all the core parts of the project that closely implement the Discord API, all other repositories are other useful subpackages for different purposes.
+Take a look at the specific contributing guide depending on what part of the project you wish to contribute to. `wumpy` is a monorepository that holds all the core parts of the project that closely implement the Discord API, all other repositories are other useful subpackages for different purposes.

-Unlike many other projects, all Wumpy repositories accept all kinds of contributions from smaller documentation or cosmetic changes to larger features and changes.
+Unlike many other projects, all Wumpy repositories accept all kinds of contributions from smaller documentation or cosmetic changes to new features and larger changes.
 If you are unsure open a GitHub Issue or Discussion about it so that we can discuss it! ❤️